I wrote a crazy long post about the 1907 Honolulu League season which I feel compelled to break up; this is the first part of three.

 Opening day went well.
 "The band was there, the girls were there, in fact everybody seemed to be there."
 In the first game, St. Louis beat Kamehameha 7-1 as Paul Burns, St. Louis' replacement for Barney Joy, threw a 1-hitter and didn't walk a single batter.
 (Dick Reuter, Burns' mound opponent, hit a single in the third for the only hit. ) Burns was just a rookie, but had good speed and control.

 The Punahous beat the Diamond Heads 5-1 in the second game, looking like a championship team.
-Five-ninths of their line-up came from just two families.
+Five-ninths of their line-up had one of two last names.

-Of the five Desha brothers who played baseball, Punahou had Eddie, Dave, and Jack in their opening day lineup.
+There were five Deshas who played baseball for Punahou at one time or another: Eddie, Dave, Jack, George, and William.
+Eddie, Dave, George, and William were all brothers, and I'm pretty sure Jack was their cousin.
+Punahou had Eddie, Dave, and Jack in their 1907 opening day lineup.
 (George, who had hit .307 for Punahou the last year, played in Hilo in 1907.
 W. Desha would play two games for Punahou later in the year.)
 The Deshas were speedsters: pitcher-third baseman Eddie Desha stole ten bases in 1906 and 12 in 1907, shortstop Jack Desha stole 16 bases in 1906 and 11 in 1907 (while hitting below .160 both years), and George had stolen 14 bases in 1906.
 There were a lot of stolen bases in the Honolulu League, but stealing more than 10 in a season was still very good.

-Of the Desha brothers, Eddie was the controversial one, at least in May 1907.
+Eddie was the controversial Desha, at least in May 1907.
 After the first game, Diamond Head manager Eddie Fernandez submitted a protest, complaining that Desha had violated the rule against players signing contracts with two teams.
 There was no doubt that Desha had signed contracts with both Diamond Head and Punahou before the season; the trouble was figuring out when he had signed with Diamond Head.

 The rule banning players signing with two different teams was only passed on April 17, 1907.
 If Desha had signed his contract with Diamond Head before April 17, signing with Punahou after changing his mind would be fine (it was reasoned.)
 It would have been easy to figure out when Desha signed the contract - except that the Diamond Head contract had no date on it.
 Desha claimed he signed with Diamond Head before April 17, before he changed his mind and signed with Punahou - Eddie Fernandez claimed Desha signed after.
 The question was which one was telling the truth.